Algebras with a negation map: Exploring triples and systems

 \item Height 2.
-These provide tropical structures designed to refine the max-plus algebra.
-All of them are $(-)$-bipotent $\tT$-systems, to be studied in depth.
-The familiar examples have characteristic 0 (Definition~\ref{chark}), although some constructions can also be replicated in positive characteristic.
+These systems provide tropical structures designed to refine the max-plus algebra.
+All of them are $(-)$-bipotent.
+The familiar examples have characteristic 0, although some constructions can also be replicated in positive characteristic.

-\begin{itemize} \item Supertropical \semirings0, cf.~Definition~\ref{super1}, can be described as the $(-)$-bipotent $\tT$-systems $(\mathcal A, \tT, (-), \preceq)$ of the first kind and height 2, where $\tT$ is the set of tangible elements, and $a^\circ +a = a+a+a = a+a = a^\circ = a^\nu.$
+\begin{itemize} \item Supertropical \semirings0, cf.~Definition~\ref{super1}, can be described as the $(-)$-bipotent systems $(\mathcal A, \tT, (-), \preceq)$ of the first kind and height 2, where $\tT$ is the set of tangible elements, and $a^\circ +a = a+a+a = a+a = a^\circ = a^\nu.$

-\item The ``symmetrized'' $\tT$-system of Example~\ref{surpsym}, is $(-)$-bipotent of the second kind, since $(-)(a,\zero) = (\zero,a),$ and their sum is $(a,a)$ (but all other sums of elements of $\tT$ are taken from the maximum).